towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   graphics drivers, we follow a hybrid approach: We use a special kernel level driver to reconfigure the hardware for 10 bpc framebuffer support.
-  Then we use a special imaging pipeline formatting plugin to convert 16 bpc or 32 bpc stimuli into the special data format required by this framebuffer configuration.
+  Then we use a special imaging pipeline formatting plugin to convert
+  \16 bpc or 32 bpc stimuli into the special data format required by this framebuffer configuration.

   You'll need to install and load the special Psychtoolbox kernel driver on OSX.
 On Linux you must have run PsychLinuxConfiguration at least once on your system at some point.
-You'll need to have one of the supported AMD Radeon gfx-cards \(see above\) for this to work.
+You'll need to have one of the supported AMD Radeon gfx-cards (see above) for this to work.
 Read 'help PsychtoolboxKernelDriver' for info about the driver and installation instructions on OSX.

   CAUTION: Support for 10 bpc framebuffers on AMD Radeon graphics cards under OSX is highly experimental and not guaranteed to work reliably on any system configuration.
-While it has been successfully tested on multiple versions of OSX \(10.4, 10.5, 10.6 and 10.8\) with some X1000 cards, some HD2000/3000 cards and HD 4870 cards, this feature could fail on other systems or even after any operating system upgrade\!
+While it has been successfully tested on multiple versions of OSX (10.4, 10.5, 10.6 and 10.8) with some X1000 cards, some HD2000/3000 cards and HD 4870 cards, this feature could fail on other systems or even after any operating system upgrade!
 Use at your own risk and verify proper operation carefully before production use.
 The same experimental status is true for use on Linux with the proprietary AMD Catalyst graphics drivers.
   If you use Linux with the free and open-source AMD graphics drivers, 10 bpc